 Soil & Site | well drained |

-Flowers | pale blue to white, star-shaped flowers with deep blue midveins, each flower petal has a blue inside center stripe, borne in terminal racemes |
+Flowers | Palle blue to white, star-shaped flowers with deep blue midveins, each flower petal has a blue inside center stripe, borne in terminal racemes. |

-Leaves | two dark green strap-shaped green, from base |
+Leaves | Has two dark green strap-shaped green from the base. |

 Stems | small bulbs |